-In announcing the appointments, Local Government Minister Stirling Hinchliffe said each appointee came armed with valuable and diverse professional experience.
+In announcing the appointments, Minister for Local Government Stirling Hinchliffe said the new members bring diverse and significant professional experience.

-“There is no doubt the Tribunal will be strengthened by all of these appointments, which in turn should help strengthen the integrity and accountability of the local government sector.”
+“There is no doubt the Tribunal will be strengthened even further by each of these appointments.

-The Tribunal was established as part of the Palaszcczuk Government’s rolling reform into local government, which also included the establishment of the Office of the Independent Assessor and councillor Code of Conduct.
+The Tribunal was established as part of the Queensland Government’s rolling reform into Local Government, which also included the establishment of the Office of the Independent Assessor and councillor Code of Conduct.

 For more information on the Councillor Conduct Tribunal: www.dlgrma.qld.gov.au/cct